MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 An inflection point in schema design is whether to have two indexes for parent and child/chunked content, or a single index that repeats parent elements for each chunk.

-In this tutorial, because all of the chunks of text originate from a single parent (NASA Earth Book), you don't need a separate index dedicated to up level parent fields.
-However, if you index from multiple parent PDFs, you might want a parent-child index pair to capture level-specific fields and then send lookup queries to the parent index to retrieve those fields relevant to each chunk.
+In this tutorial, because all of the chunks of text originate from a single parent (NASA Earth Book), you don't need a separate index dedicated to up level the parent fields.
+However, if you're indexing from multiple parent PDFs, you might want a parent-child index pair to capture level-specific fields and then send [lookup queries](https://learn.microsoft.com/rest/api/searchservice/documents/get) to the parent index to retrieve those fields relevant to each chunk.

 ### Checklist of schema considerations